Search for Elder Law Attorneys

 Your personal health history can make a difference in both coverage and premium cost.
 Since insurance companies differ in the way they view certain health problems, it's essential that your insurance agent has access to a broad selection of insurance carriers.

-9. Is your agent or broker Certified in Long Care (CLTC)?
+9. Is your agent or broker Certified in Long-Term Care (CLTC)?
 And do they offer a choice of companies?

 Many insurance agents are now selling long-term care insurance since it has received so much media attention.
 Because the purchase of this type of protection is so important, we recommend that you do business with an agent or broker who is knowledgeable, experienced and has an established reputation in this area of insurance.
 Long-term care insurance is a complex product.
-Look for a CLTC specialist.
-(See the link to the Corporation for Long-Term Care Certification on our Partners page.)
+Look for a CLTC specialist on the website of the Corporation for Long-Term Care Certification.
 Also, you want an agent who represents a number of insurance carriers so you can choose from a variety of policies.

 Although the answers to these questions do not cover every possible issue, they are a guide for helping you evaluate long-term care policies and making the decision that's best for you.